james-conacher/james-conacher/README.md

 ### Hi there 👋

-My name is James, and I am a self-taught software developer from Cape Town, South Africa.
+My name is James, and I am a self-taught software developer from Cape Town, South Africa with years of experience in the eCommerce realm.

 ## Learning Focuses 🧠
 ### Current